sullivanashley19/CEE6490_Spring2026_HydrologyBaseCase/readme.md

 1. **VariableHydrology** folder - This folder contains the inflow files.

-2. **VariableHydrology.CONTROL** file - This contains the information that tells CRSS where to find each of the files needed for inflow.
+1. **VariableHydrology.CONTROL** file - This contains the information that tells CRSS where to find each of the files needed for inflow.

-3. **Variation_Code.r** - This file contains the code that creates the inflow files that can be put in CRSS.
+1. **Variation_Code.r** - This file contains the code that creates the inflow files that can be put in CRSS.
 You do not have to use this code since I have 	included the inflow files

-4. **Variability_table.xlsx** - This contains the ratios that the code uses to create the variable inflow files.
+1. **Variability_table.xlsx** - This contains the ratios that the code uses to create the variable inflow files.
 Column one is year, column two if a ratio relative to the 	baseline (12.95 MAF) of natural flow to Lake Powell.

-5. **HydrologyScenarios.xlsx** - This contains various hydrology ensembles and traces.
+1. **HydrologyScenarios.xlsx** - This contains various hydrology ensembles and traces.
 The scenario in file 4 comes from sheet Drought_Paleo Trace 46.

+1. **VariableHydrologyPlot** - This is a visualization of variability in this scenario.
+This plot is an output of the r code.
+The y-axis is a ratio of the annual natural flow to the baseline flow per year (12.95 MAF).

 ## Directions to use the Hydrology Outputs in CRSS Model